amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 ### Known Issues

-* Assets Explorer will not refresh data automatically after click `play` button or you change your scripts.
+* Assets Explorer will not refresh data automatically sometimes after click `play` button or you change your scripts.
 Re-open the Assets Explor is a workaround for this issue for now.

 </div><!-- /.medium-8.columns -->
 </div><!-- /.row -->